fusionx3/fusionx3.github.io/_posts/2017-10-09-Escalation-From-Docker-To-Root-Access.md

 }
 ```

 That's where the magic happens.
 Assuming that the user which is running the docker daemon is privileged and able to view and edit all files on the host system, we simply _map_ or _bind_ the root's directory to a directory create inside the container itself.
-Theoritically, we should be able to browse the **HOST**'s file system `/` from inside the container by navigating into `/root/hostroot/`.
+Theoritically, we should be able to browse the **HOST**'s file system `/` from inside the **CONTAINER** by navigating into `/root/hostroot/` in the container system.

 In case of a successful container creation, the server's response will look like this:
 ```http